TUM-FAF/FAF-141-Postica-Denis/WP/LAB#3/README.md

 ###What have I done
 I have created a Windows application that can draw lines, bezier curves, plane objects.
-You also can ll objects with gradient and change the color of the lines.
+You also can fill objects with gradient and change the color of the lines.
 The mouse can be used as an eraser.